-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's a tough economy in Europe, as well as here.
 And we're going to turn now to Spain, where tough economic times has sparked a run on language classes.
 Spaniards are looking for work elsewhere in Europe.
 And it's not just English that helps them to land a job.
 As Lauren Frayer reports from Madrid, German language academies are seeing a surge in enrollment.

-Unidentified Man #1: (German spoken)
+LAUREN FRAYER: Unidentified Man #1: (German spoken)

 FRAYER: These Spaniards are speaking German.

 ARTURO NORIEGA: You have to pronounce, I think, with the throat.
 Rrrrr, rrrr, rrrr.

-Noriega trained as an agricultural engineer, but has to make do working as a low-paid childcare supervisor in Madrid.
+FRAYER: Noriega trained as an agricultural engineer, but has to make do working as a low-paid childcare supervisor in Madrid.

 FRAYER: Back in February, Chancellor Angela Merkel came to Madrid and issued an invitation to Spanish professionals to go to Germany.
 Since then, German classes have seen a 20 percent spike in enrollment.

 FRAYER: German teacher Alejandro Garcia spends all day at this sidewalk cafe, giving private lessons.
 He's flooded with requests.

 GARCIA: All the people is like, I want to learn German, I want to learn German, I need to learn German.

-Unidentified Man #2 (Actor): (Foreign language spoken)
+FRAYER: Unidentified Man #2 (Actor): (Foreign language spoken)

 FRAYER: In the end, Pepe decides Germans work too hard and eat strange food.
 The film is dated, but its theme - stereotypes of North versus South - lingers with many Spaniards, like Arturo Noriega.

 NORIEGA: I think the German people are very punctual, very strict in their jobs.
 You know, Spain also has very hard-working people, but it's a little bit more relaxed.
 It's more friendly.

-Nick Byrne, director of the language center at the London School of Economics, says the Germans are not looking for blue collar guest workers like they did in the 1960s and '70s.
+FRAYER: Nick Byrne, director of the language center at the London School of Economics, says the Germans are not looking for blue collar guest workers like they did in the 1960s and '70s.

-Mr. TIM KNOGEL: (Foreign language spoken)
+TIM KNOGEL: (Foreign language spoken)

 FRAYER: Back at the bar, an 18-year-old German is surrounded by Spaniards, all asking him questions about German grammar.
 Tim Knogel says he's happy to help, but he's quite enamored with all things Spanish.

-Mr. KNOGEL: And the Spanish girls are very nice.
+KNOGEL: And the Spanish girls are very nice.

-For NPR News, I'm Lauren Frayer in Madrid.
+FRAYER: For NPR News, I'm Lauren Frayer in Madrid.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.